Houston Metro: Routes

 Metro's bus routes are numbered based on their service type and arranged in a grid.
 On August 24, 2015, Metro revamped their entire bus network with new routes and frequent service.
 Under the new network, all local routes run 7 days a week with the exception of two express routes.

-Metro provides the free Greenlink shuttle services in Downtown Houston, represented by routes 412 and 413.
+Metro provided the free Greenlink shuttle services in Downtown Houston, but discontinued the service in March 2020 due to the COVID-19 pandemic.